-Medical Devices Jobs in Connecticut with H-1B Sponsorship
+Medical Devices H-1B Sponsorship Jobs in Connecticut

 Connecticut's medical devices sector is anchored by employers like Masimo, Synchronoss, and major hospital-affiliated device divisions concentrated in Hartford, New Haven, and Fairfield County.
-For H-1B holders and applicants, the state offers a steady pipeline of engineering, regulatory, and clinical roles with sponsoring employers experienced in navigating the petition process.
+For H-1B visa holders and applicants, the state offers a steady pipeline of engineering, regulatory, and clinical roles with sponsoring employers experienced in navigating the petition process.

-See All Medical Devices Jobs
+Find Medical Devices Jobs

 Overview

-Open Jobs188+
+Open Jobs103+

 Work Type96% On-site